 - Premium cuts: I use flank steak for this dish, but if you opt for more premium cuts then you will get beef from more tender parts of the cow.

 - Corn starch: Toss the sliced beef with corn starch prior to searing, as it’ll soften and tenderize the beef.
 This is a common step in many Chinese dishes.
+Corn starch also helps the beef retain its liquids so that it doesn’t exude juices when it’s cooked.

 If you follow these steps, you’ll end up with deliciously tender beef every time.
+You can also apply these tips to my other sliced beef dishes, such as my garlic herb steak and potatoes and crazy good beef and broccoli.

 Best and easiest mongolian beef